ETHZ-RobotX/SuperMegaBot/docs/NotionsAndDevices.md

-> This documentation explains the notions that are used in other documents.
-The documentation might lack of of some information since the updated SMB software is still work in progress!
+This documentation explains the notions that are used in other documents.
-> Please inform oilter@ethz.ch for any missing or unclear instruction.
+Please inform oilter@ethz.ch for any missing or unclear instruction.
+{: .smb-mention }

 ## SMB
 <p align="center">